Link work items to support traceability and manage dependencies

 - Use Predecessor-Successor link types when you want to track tasks that must be completed before others can be started; this link type is most often used when you plan work using Project

-- Use the Related link type when the work items being linked are at the same level—such as two user stories that define features that overlap one another—or to link work items that are defined in different team projects or managed by different teams.
+- Use the Related link type when the work items being linked are at the same level—such as two user stories that define features that overlap one another—or to link work items that are defined in different projects or managed by different teams.

 For additional guidance on choosing link types, review the Link type descriptions and guidance in the related notes section.